‹ Back to Blog

 4. Determine Your Conversion Rates

 The ultimate goal of most content is to lead to more sales or whatever other type of conversion you may have in mind.
-Booking a demo, subscribing to your newsletter, getting a free trial or something else.
+Booking a demo, subscribing to your newsletter, getting a free trial, or something else.

 However, not all content can convert the same number of visitors to customers.
 Depending on the stage of the sales funnel (top, middle or bottom), they will have different conversion rates.
 If you don’t know this information, you can look at some industry benchmarks.